Low Vision Doctors of Ohio Helps Juvenile Macular Degeneration Patients From Columbus and the state of Ohio Regain Visual Acuity

 If Macular Degeneration runs in your family, early detection and diagnosis is essential for getting your kids the right treatment.
 Let us help you get there.

 Treatment for Juvenile Macular Degeneration

 Treating Juvenile Macular Degeneration involves a comprehensive eye exam and a detailed discussion of your child’s needs.
-Dr. Mark Rinkov will determine the exact amount of vision loss and talk to you and your child about their lifestyle.
+Dr. Cursaro will determine the exact amount of vision loss and talk to you and your child about their lifestyle.
 Are they active in sports or theater?
 Do they love to read or play computer games?
 These kinds of questions can help us give them the best low vision devices and glasses to get them back to doing the things they love.